Juniper Research estimates that there will be 83 billion IoT devices in existence by 2024, — a lot of potential zombies for botnet armies.

 - Vulnerability exploits: The botmaster scans the internet for connected devices that have known vulnerabilities such as CVE-2019-3396, CVE-2020-5902, etc. They exploit these vulnerabilities to insert malware into the devices.
 Once a device gets infected with a botnet trojan, it also searches for other vulnerable devices to infect and make them join the same botnet network.

-Botnet Attack Phase Two: Establishing Communication Between the Host Device & Bot Herder
+Phase 2: Establishing Communication Between the Host Device & Bot Herder

 For establishing the internal communication in a botnet, the botmaster creates one of these two paths.